 The following bullet points summarize the principles for the way forward:

-Both pro-active and reactive feedback mode shall be supported.
-If it’s not acceptable to support both, the pro-active mode shall be supported.
+Proactive feedback requires that 5GS and the AF receive time information from the same master clock.
+Since this assumption cannot hold in all deployment, both pro-active and reactive feedback mode shall be supported.